TWUOnline/LDRS627/_pages/unit-6-topic-1.md

 <strong>Reading Response questions </strong>
 <ol>
  	<li>Thinking about your context and the learning design for your assignment, which of the ways to conclude an active training program (Silberman chapter 15) would most appeal or be most suitable?
 Why?
-(1 page double spaced)</li>
+(1 page, double spaced)</li>
 </ol>
 &nbsp;
 <ol start="2">
- 	<li>Thinking about your context and the learning design for your assignment, how do you plan to measure results according to objective identified (Silberman chapter 17)? (.5-1 page double spaced)</li>
+ 	<li>Thinking about your context and the learning design for your assignment, how do you plan to measure results according to objective identified (Silberman chapter 17)?
+(One-half to 1 page, double spaced)</li>
 </ol>
 &nbsp;
 <ol start="3">
  	<li>Describe in your own words three assessment techniques most useful to your context.
 Choose from Silberman chapters 15/17 and the Angelo and Cross document of CATS.
-(1.5 pages double spaced)</li>
+(One and a half pages, double spaced)</li>
 </ol>
 <strong> </strong>
 <ol start="4">